 In late May 2011, the court was about to begin hearing the final batch of charges, involving three boys.
 As well as indecent assault (indecent touching), these final charges included two serious charges:

-On 30 May 2011, as the seventh jury was about to begin, Best's legal team indicated that, instead of his existing plea of Not Guilty for the "Jamie" penetration charges, Best would change his plea to Guilty regarding Jamie if the penetration charges were reduced to "indecent assault".
+On 30 May 2011, as the seventh jury was about to begin, the church lawyers indicated that, instead of his existing plea of Not Guilty for the "Jamie" penetration charges, Best would change his plea to Guilty regarding Jamie if the penetration charges were reduced to "indecent assault".

 This Guilty plea — the first Guilty plea ever made by Best in court proceedings spanning 15 years — averted the need for any further trials.
 The Director of Public Prosecutions then cancelled the remaining trials.